Ihor Yeremeyev: Biography

 He was born in 1968 in Ostrozhets, Mlyniv Raion, Rivne Oblast, Ukrainian SSR, Soviet Union.

 In 1992, uniting the group of comrades from his institute, created a private enterprise "Continuum" in his native village and became its director.

 In 2002, he was elected to the Verkhovna Rada after winning a single-member districts seat as a member of the Agrarian Party of Ukraine in Manevychi.
 In December 2010, he ranked 41st on the Kyiv Posts list of the richest people in Ukraine.
 In the 2012 Ukrainian parliamentary election and 2014 Ukrainian parliamentary election, he was elected back into parliament as a non-partisan candidate again after winning the single-member districts seat of Manevychi.
 He was the founder and head of the parliamentary group People's Will since its foundation on 27 February 2014 (until 27 November 2014 this group was called Sovereign European Ukraine).

 In January 2014, during the voting for the so-called "dictatorial laws", his vote was counted as "for", but within a week he submitted an application with a request to consider the result of his vote "did not vote" and by participating in the preparation of a bill to repeal the said laws.

 On 26 July 2015, he received a head injury during a horse-riding accident in Lutsk, Ukraine.
 He died on 12 August 2015 while in a coma in a hospital in Zürich, Switzerland afterwards.
+He was survived by wife Tetyana and his children, Sofia and Roman.
+In 2023 they were removed from the list of WOG shareholders and the trio claimed (in Forbes Ukraine) they had not been able to receive their inheritance.